ctornquist/Search-Engine/crawler/README.md

-# Lab 4 Crawler - Caroline Tornquist
+# Crawler - Caroline Tornquist

+### To Run
+To run from the command line: ./crawler seedURL pageDir maxDepth.

+### Compilation
+To compile, simply "make".

+Note: the archives "common.a" and "libcs50.a" are needed to compile this directory.
+If they don't exist, run "make" in both the common and libcs50 directories to create them.

+"Make clean" will clean up all of the executables and test files.
+"Make test" will run ```testing.sh```, a bash script with a number of test cases.

 ### Usage
 Crawler will scrape websites for their HTML data, beginning at the seed URL and following all of the links on that page and any subsequent pages until the maxdepth is reached.
 It prints each webpage's URL, depth, and HTML data to a separate file in the directory specified named with a unique ID number.
 The user is responsible for supplying a seedURL, directory that exists (the program will not make one if it doesn't exist already) and a max depth to search.
-To run from the command line: ./crawler seedURL pageDir maxDepth.

 ### Notes